 After assembling Penelope, the next step is to build the circuits.
 (With this, I had a little help from MAXianghan.)
-There are conductive fabric attached to Penelope's udders, which are connected to the Arduino that will activate as switches.
+There are conductive fabric attached to Penelope's udders, which will activate when the circuit is complete.
 Along with the switches, there is an mp3 shield, that will store a "moo" sound file, so Penelope will have a voice.
-Once the circuits are built, a housing unit was built for it, so that it can sit in Penelope safely.
+In the game, when it starts, and when the players win, they will hear Penelope "moo".
+Once the circuits were built, a housing unit was built for it, so that it can sit in Penelope safely.

-Next, gloves were made to be used in the play experience, this allows the users to feel as though they are actually milking Penelope.
-The gloves also act as the second half of the switch.
+Gloves are used as part of the game.
+This is to depict the idea of milking Penelope.
+They are also part of the game switch.
 When the gloves make contact with the udders, the circuits will close, therefore turning on the switch.

 1. Cow + Glove = 1.